TFox95/DbzGame/README.md

 # DbzGame
-just a simple Dbz game I am creating
+just a simple Dbz game guessing game.
+I am creating to get my feet wet in python since this will be my first "app".